Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 An optional callback function can be supplied as a fourth argument to `groupIdentify`.

-### Track Revenue
+### Track revenue

 The preferred method of tracking revenue for a user is to use `logRevenueV2()` in conjunction with the provided Revenue interface.
- Revenue instances store each revenue transaction and let you define several special revenue properties that are used in Amplitude's Event Segmentation and Revenue LTV charts, such as `revenueType` and `productIdentifier`.
+ Revenue instances store each revenue transaction and let you define several special revenue properties used in Amplitude's Event Segmentation and Revenue LTV charts, such as `revenueType` and `productIdentifier`.
-  You can also add event properties to revenue events via the eventProperties field.
+  You can also add event properties to revenue events via the `eventProperties` field.
 These Revenue instance objects are then passed into `logRevenueV2` to send as revenue events to Amplitude.
-   This allows Amplitude to automatically display data relevant to revenue in the platform.
+   This lets Amplitude to automatically display data relevant to revenue in the platform.
 You can use this to track both in-app and non-in-app purchases.

 To track revenue from a user, call `logRevenueV2()` each time a user generates revenue.
 Here is an example: